The Perfect Backyard Picnic Checklist

-- Cleanliness check – If you plan on grilling at a park, be sure to clean the grill before use.
+- Cleanliness check – If you plan on grilling , be sure to clean the grill before use.
 If you plan on preparing your food at your picnic site, clean the space you’re working in first.
 Also, don’t forget to wash your hands before and after preparing food and before eating.

 - The temperature danger zone – If the temperature of your food is between 40 and 140 degrees Fahrenheit, it is considered to be in the temperature danger zone.
 Hot foods after being cooked are considered safe if they stay above 140 degrees Fahrenheit.

 - Keep food hot using hot pads or slow cookers for a larger family picnic.

 - Pack a cooler with bags of ice or frozen water bottles to keep things chilled.